bico-media/bemplate/README.md

 ## Introduction

 Templating is a common way of merging data with structure.
 Different templating engines have different syntax and options for logic but a shared feature is that they have source data in a structured way and a template for using those data.
-The B://emplate protocol describes a common way of using templating engines for data stored on the blockchain.
+The B://emplate protocol describes a common way of using templating engines for content stored on the blockchain.
 Please note that no specific templating engine is suggested or recommended.

-In the following, we will refer to `main data object` to refer to the data context in which a template engine will run.
+In the following, we will use `main data object` to refer to the data context in which a template engine will run.

 ## Overview